 From Wikipedia, the free encyclopedia.

-In case they are cooked, their outer dough is of potatoes, and the topping is of melted butter, sugar, and cinnamon.
-The stuffing both for cooked and fried strucchi is variable but generally includes walnuts, hazelnuts, pine nuts, raisins, lemon rind, sugar, and grappa.
+If they are cooked, their outer dough is potatoes, and the topping is of melted butter, sugar, and cinnamon.
+The stuffing for cooked and fried strucchi is variable but generally includes walnuts, hazelnuts, pine nuts, raisins, lemon rind, sugar, and grappa.

 Regional Recipe from Friuli-Venezia Giulia

 Production area Natisone Valleys